AlienXc137/Dog-Breed-Identification-/README.md

 5. Improve the model through experimentation (start with 1000 images, make sure it works, increase the number of images).
 6. Save, sharing and reloading your model.

-For preprocessing our data, we're going to use TensorFlow.
-The whole premise here is to get our data into Tensors (arrays of numbers which can be run on GPUs) and then allow a machine learning model to find patterns between them.

 For our machine learning model, we're going to be using a pretrained deep learning model from TensorFlow Hub.

 The process of using a pretrained model and adapting it to your own problem is called **transfer learning**.